 Speaking of treats, it’s time for another beer!
 Alliance Brewing Company is SoKno’s first brewery, and you are very likely to see a gaggle of mountain bikes outside.
 Plenty of seating and a rotating schedule of food trucks have you covered for dinner – and you didn’t even need to freshen up.
 Now THAT’S refreshing!

 We say sleep in and get room service before Day 2.
 Be sure to carb up (like that’s a problem) so you can hit some trails today!
 So we mentioned the Urban Wilderness at the beginning of this post, which if you’ve been to Ijams you have been to a big part of it, but there’s SO MUCH MORE.
 That link has incredible detail on where to park, where to go, what to do.
 If you are into mountain biking, you’ll want to know that the Urban Wilderness is home to a double diamond mountain biking trail at Baker Creek Preserve.
 You can catch videos of this expert-level trail and less scary trails on this page here.
-If you like biking, but a chill bike with a bell and basket is more your speed (ok you caught me), rent a Pace Bike and go mural hunting or for the history buffs there are Civil War sites to find.
+If you'd prefer an artistic scavenger hunt, try mural hopping or for the history buffs there are Civil War sites to find.

 Mix and Match Slices at South Coast Pizza

-Congratulate yourself on once again earning some eats.
-Roll-up with your mountain bike or Pace Bike (there’s a Pace station just outside) and you’ll fit right in at South Coast Pizza.
+Congratulate yourself on once again earning some eats and drop in at South Coast Pizza.
 The kids will love the picnic tables on the inside concept, and frankly the whole family will love their pizza.
 Eat a slice for me!

 You don’t have much time before heading home or catching that flight out of McGhee Tyson (did we mention we have over 20 direct flights?).
 So enjoy one last beer at the aptly named Trailhead Beer Market.
 Cheers to a successful weekend trip in Knoxville – you’ve only scratched the surface.
 Hope to see you back soon!